 The United States of America is a country with a multicultural society, which lies in the central North America between Mexico and Canada.
 America's openness to immigration has enriched its culture and expanded economic opportunity enhancing its influence in the world.
 Discovered by Christopher Columbus, the first known usage of the name "America" traces back to 1507, after its appearance on a world map in honor of the Italian explorer Amerigo Vespucci.
 The United States of America (USA) consists of 50 states, a federal district, five major self-governing territories, and other possessions.
-It is a vibrant country with stable economy; and preferred choice of many immigrants; comparatively the average income is more than any Middle Eastern parts.
-It ranks 4th largest in the world by land area approximately 3.8 million square miles (9.8 million km2) and among the highest GDP, making it most suitable immigration.
+It is a vibrant country with a stable economy; and preferred choice of many immigrants; comparatively the average income is more than any Middle Eastern parts.
+It ranks 4th largest in the world by land area approximately 3.8 million square miles (9.8 million km2) and among the highest GDP, making it most suitable for immigration.

-It is the often referred as "The land of the Free" giving the Americans a right to express themselves freely in print and speech.
+It is often referred to as "The land of the Free" giving the Americans a right to express themselves freely in print and speech.
 They can travel the world quite freely thus can take pride in themselves with the fact that they have one of the world’s best passports.
 The U.S. citizens can travel to 116 countries without a visa requirement and get a visa on arrival in additional 44 countries.
 Some of the biggest cities are - New York, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas and San Jose.

 During mid-2016, the unemployment rate stood at 4.9%, which is the lowest to be considered.
 Thus, America is still one of the best countries to migrate to in the world with one fifth of all global migrants heading annually.
-The United States offers the best quality of life perhaps, people settle well in their new communities because of the existence of a diverse mix of cultures, sports and art forms.
+The United States offers the best quality of life.
+Perhaps, people settle well in their new communities because of the existence of a diverse mix of cultures, sports and art forms.
 The education system prevails with 87% of school-age children attending government schools, about 10% attending private schools, and hardly 3% are home-schooled.

-It has been the leader in technological innovations since late 19th century, not only it has made a mark in scientific research contributions but also in computer software and hardware companies that include Adobe Systems, Apple Inc., IBM, Microsoft, and Sun Microsystems thus attracting people from all domains and generating a world class economy.
+It has been the leader in technological innovations since the late 19th century, not only it has made a mark in scientific research contributions but also in computer software and hardware companies that include Adobe Systems, Apple Inc., IBM, Microsoft, and Sun Microsystems thus attracting people from all domains and generating a world class economy.
 Immigrants continue to integrate successfully into American society.
 The country opens opportunities for pupils holding advanced degrees, thus offers good education for everyone.
 Apparently, Cosmos helps you by extending support and plays a major role in helping with applications and immigration services.

 You are likely to get a Green card from the U.S., which allows you for a permanent residence in the United States and many other provisional benefits availed by the U.S. citizens.